frctl/fractal/docs/commands.md

 ## Running commands

 Fractal offers two ways to run commands.
-You can either run commands in a traditional format, or you can take advantage of Fractal's [interactive CLI](#the-fractal-interactive-cli) which offeres
+You can either run commands in a traditional format, or you can take advantage of Fractal's [interactive CLI](#the-fractal-interactive-cli) which offers a lot of usability and speed advantages.

+### Standard format commands

 The standard way to run a command takes the format: